junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — Introduced in Senate
 - 2017-07-27 — Read twice and referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S4331)
+- 2017-11-08 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2018-04-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-221.
+- 2018-04-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-221.
+- 2018-04-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 369.